-Autism Treatment Plan - a plan for a Member by an Autism Services Provider and prescribed by a Doctor or psychologist in line with a complete evaluation or reevaluation of a Member's diagnosis; proposed treatment by type, frequency, and expected treatment; the expected outcomes stated as goals; and the rate by which the treatment plan will be updated.
-The treatment plan is in line with the patient-centered medical home as defined in applicable law.
+Autism Treatment Plan - a plan developed for an individual by an Autism Services Provider and prescribed by a licensed physician or a licensed psychologist pursuant to a comprehensive evaluation or reevaluation for an individual consisting of the individual's diagnosis; proposed treatment by type, frequency, and anticipated treatment; the anticipated outcomes stated as goals; and the frequency by which the treatment plan will be updated.
+The treatment plan is developed in accordance with the patient-centered Medical Home as defined in state law.